MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v1.1.11/Remove-AzureRmKeyVaultAccessPolicy.md

 ```

 This command removes all the permissions that an application has on the key vault named Contoso03Vault.
-This example identifies the application by using the service principal name registered in azure_2 Active Directory, http://payroll.contoso.com.
+This example identifies the application by using the service principal name registered in Azure Active Directory, http://payroll.contoso.com.

 ### Example 3: Remove permissions for an application by using its object ID
 ```